 A: Rather than simply putting a sign in the yard and advertising your property in the Multiple Listing Service, we take a much more proactive approach.
-We order professional photography to showcase your home in the best possible light, and we also employ the use of drone footage, video walk-throughs and 3-D virtual tours on a case-by-case basis.
+Depending on which Management Package you select, we may also utilize professional photography, drone footage, video walk-throughs and Matterport 3-D virtual tours.
 We make sure our listings are syndicated out to Zillow, Trulia, Hotpads, Craigslist, and hundreds of other local and national website.
 We also advertise on social media platforms like Facebook and Instagram to ensure your home gets maximum exposure.

 Q: How do you facilitate showings of my property?

 A: While many property management companies allow prospective Tenants to check out a key and view the home unsupervised, we guarantee that 100% of our showings will be conducted by a licensed agent.
 This helps reduce risk for our Clients, and can also make a big difference in finding the right Tenant much quicker.
 Not only does this give us an opportunity to highlight the features of your home, but meeting the prospective Tenants face-to-face at the property can give us the opportunity to do some "pre-screening," and encourage applications.